streamlit/docs/content/develop/tutorials/elements/dataframes/row_selections.md

    )
    ```

-   By setting `on_selection="rerun"`, you've activated selections for the dataframe. `seelction_mode="multi_row"` specifies the type of selections allowed (multiple rows, no columns). `event` stores the selection data from the user.
+   By setting `on_selection="rerun"`, you've activated selections for the dataframe. `selection_mode="multi_row"` specifies the type of selections allowed (multiple rows, no columns). `event` stores the selection data from the user.
 Selections can be accessed from the `event.selection` attribute.

 ### Display the selected data